t0t0/t0t0.github.io/_posts/2016-5-6-terraform-docker.md

 </pre>

 <br />
 We initialize a variable called "aws_ip" that will be filled in by our AWS module.
 As you look back to our `root.tf` config file, you'll notice that we put our AWS instance IP address into the variable "aws_ip".
 This is the tricky part to make our separate and dependent modules work together.
-To explain how we did this, take a look at this bit of code from our terraform config file or AWS.
+To explain how we did this, take a look at this bit of code from our terraform config file for AWS.

 <pre>
 <code>output "public_ip" {